SJSchmitt/Airbnb-Predictions/README.md

     # overwrite property_type column with condensed list
     X['property_type'] = new_properties
 ```
-After all columns were cleaned appropriately, we used Pandas `getDummies` function on the room_type and property_type columns.
+After all columns were cleaned appropriately, we used Pandas `getDummies` function on the property_type column.
 Then we took the log10 of the price/y column and applied Sci Kit Learn's `standardScaler` function to scale our data.
+We used SKLearn's train_test_split function to divide our data with a standard 75%//25% split, leaving us with 10,851 training values and 3,528 testing values

 # What should listing price be for new rentals in San Diego?